Do I have to be a Seventh-day Adventist to get into the program?

 Can I enter the program mid-year, for example in the winter or spring quarters?

-Students are only allowed to enter the program at the beginning of the academic year, which begins the third week of August.
 If you miss the August entry date, you will have to wait until the following August to join the program.

 No, we do not accept students for the clinical training portion only.
 Even though you already have a BS or BA, if you join our program, you would still enter at the junior-year level and would receive a second bachelor's degree at the end of the senior year.